simonteozw/tp/docs/DeveloperGuide.md

 <img src="images/ArchitectureDeleteTaskSequenceDiagram.png" width="587" />

-Another *Sequence Diagram* below shows how the components interact with each other for the scenario where the user click on the Upcoming tab.
+Another *Sequence Diagram* below shows how the components interact with each other for the scenario where the user click on a module tab.

 <img src="images/ArchitectureModuleTabSequenceDiagram.png" width="686" />